International Literacy Day

-September 8th was proclaimed as International Literacy Day (ILD) at the 14th session of UNESCO’s General Conference on 26 October 1966.
-Since 1967, ILD celebrations have taken place annually around the world to remind the public of the importance of literacy as a matter of dignity and human rights, and to advance the literacy agenda towards a more literate and sustainable society.
-Despite progress made, literacy challenges persist, and at the same time the demands for skills required for work, evolve rapidly.
+Since 1967, International Literacy Day (ILD) celebrations have taken place annually around the world to remind the public of the importance of literacy as a matter of dignity and human rights, and to advance the literacy agenda towards a more literate and sustainable society.
+Despite progress made, literacy challenges persist with at least 773 million adults worldwide lacking basic literacy skills today.

 International Literacy Day (ILD) 2020 will focus on Literacy teaching and learning in the COVID-19 crisis and beyond with a focus on the role of educators and changing pedagogies.
 The theme will highlight literacy learning in a lifelong learning perspective and therefore mainly focus on youth and adults.
 The recent Covid-19 crisis has been a stark reminder of the existing gap between policy discourse and reality: a gap that already existed in the pre-Covid-19 era and is negatively affecting the learning of youth and adults who have no or low literacy skills and therefore tend to face multiple disadvantages.
 During Covid-19, in many countries, adult literacy programmes were absent in the initial education response plans, so the majority of adult literacy programmes that did exist were suspended with just a few courses continuing virtually, through TV and radio, or in open air spaces.
 What is the impact of the Covid-19 crisis on youth and adult literacy educators and teaching and learning?
 What are the lessons learnt?
 How can we effectively position youth and adult literacy learning in global and national responses and in strategies for the recovery and resilience-building phase?